keppangithub/spotifeel/readMe.md

 Next step is to run the file main.py.
 Then go to <http://127.0.0.1:8888> where the website will be running.

+**API Documentation**
-To view the API documentation run main.py and go to this URL <http://127.0.0.1:8888>, make sure you are logged in and then go to this URL  <http://127.0.0.1:8888/docs>.
+To view the API documentation run main.py and go to this URL <http://127.0.0.1:8888>, make sure you are logged in and then go to this URL: <http://127.0.0.1:8888/docs>